Settlement With The IRS Without a Lawyer – Here’s How

 Creating a Financial Hardship Statement

-A financial hardship statement explains why you can’t pay your tax debt.
-Be honest and detailed.
-Describe your income, expenses, and any special circumstances.
-This helps the IRS understand your situation better.
+Your financial hardship statement explains to the IRS why you can’t pay your full tax debt.
+Be honest and detailed, outlining your income, expenses, and any special circumstances, such as medical bills or job loss.

 Calculating Your Offer Amount